United-Sapiens/.github/profile/README.md

 # <img src="https://raw.githubusercontent.com/United-Sapiens/.github/main/assets/unsap-icon.png" height="22px">&nbsp;  The United Sapiens Initiative

 <p align="justify">The main idea behind the <b>United Sapiens</b> initiative is to make citizens and governments aware that we need to evolve our way of thinking and acting.
-In this sense, the first step is to "stamp in our minds" that we are all Homo Sapiens, without divisions of caste, gender, race, religion, fortune, ideology, etc. This also includes any other type of prejudice or any other form of discrimination.</p>
+In this sense, the first step is to "stamp in our minds" that <b>we are all human beings, without divisions of caste, gender, race, religion, fortune, ideology, etc</b>.
+This also includes any other type of prejudice or any other form of discrimination.</p>

 <p align="justify">In addition, there are other important guidelines that deserve attention.
 Countries that surrender to dictatorial or fascist regimes are precisely those that harm international negotiations and cause conflicts.
 Also, the recent rise of far-right extremism in some nations poses a great risk to established democracies.
 The populations of these nations need to be aware of the risk to which they are subject.</p>